 The Marina Uplands area of Marina Village includes several surface parking areas and the Marina Operations building, which is used by the City to oversee the Docks area.
 The Marina Uplands is the subject of the new RFP that will seek private firms to develop this area.
 Possible future development includes a hotel, a parking garage, a public market, and several restaurants.
-The Marina Uplands serves as the gateway to the Docks and accommodates the parking of Dock users.
+The Marina Uplands serves as gateway the Docks the to and accommodates the parking of Dock users.